GHK-Cu (Copper Peptide)

 • Allergic reactions

-GHK-Cu is commonly discussed as having a relatively short plasma half-life.
+GHK-Cu is generally considered to have a relatively short circulating plasma half-life.

-However, downstream regenerative and collagen-related signaling effects may persist considerably longer than measurable plasma levels.
+However, downstream effects involving collagen synthesis, tissue remodeling, inflammatory regulation, and gene-expression changes may persist substantially longer than measurable plasma concentrations.

 • Store refrigerated before and after reconstitution